-The system of classes of Theorem~\ref{thmA} defines an \emph{anticyclotomic Euler system} in the sense of Jetchev--Nekov{\'a}{\v{r}}--Skinner \cite{JNS} for the conjugate self-dual representation $V_{f,\chi}$.
-Significantly extending Kolyvagin's methods, the general theory developed in \emph{op.\,cit.} provides a machinery that bounds Selmer groups for conjugate self-dual representations $V$ from the input of a non-trivial anticyclotomic Euler system for $V$.
-The Selmer group being bounded depends on the local condition at $p$ satisfied by the Euler system classes, and by varying certain elements in the construction of $z_{f,\chi,\fkm,r}$, we produce in fact two different anticyclotomic Euler systems for $V_{f,\chi}$, differing by their local conditions at the primes above $p$.
+The collection of classes of Theorem~\ref{thmA} defines an \emph{anticyclotomic Euler system} in the sense of Jetchev--Nekov{\'a}{\v{r}}--Skinner \cite{JNS} for the conjugate self-dual representation $V_{f,\chi}$.
+Significantly extending Kolyvagin's methods, the general theory developed in \emph{op.\,cit.} provides a machinery that bounds Selmer groups attached to conjugate self-dual representations $V$ from the input of a non-trivial anticyclotomic Euler system.
+The Selmer group being bounded depends on the local conditions at the primes $w\mid p$ satisfied by the Euler system classes, and in this paper we produce in fact \emph{two different} anticyclotomic Euler systems for $V_{f,\chi}$, differing in their local conditions at the primes above $p$.